hadjShell/ReactLearningJourney/note.md

     * Run `npm install use-immer` to add Immer as a dependency
     * Then replace `import { useState } from 'react'` with `import { useImmer } from 'use-immer'`

+### Component Lifecycle

+- A component *mounts* when it’s added to the screen
+- A component *updates* when it receives new `props` or `state`, usually in response to an interaction
+- A component *unmounts* when it’s removed from the screen
+- All values declare in the component body are reactive

 ***